-Blake Daniel Farris of Conway is the winner of the Good Citizens Essay Contest sponsored by the Cadron Post Chapter, National Society Daughters of the American Revolution.
+Emily Elizabeth Bradley of Conway is the winner of the Good Citizens Essay contest sponsored by the Cadron Post Chapter, National Society Daughters of the American Revolution.

-He won a cash prize of $100 for his essay, “Our American Heritage and Our Responsibility for Preserving It: How Does One’s Personal Heritage Affect One’s Duties to Our Nation?”
+She won a cash prize of $100 for her essay, “Our American Heritage and Our Responsibility for Preserving It: How Does One’s Personal Heritage Affect One’s Duties to Our Nation?”
 Her essay will now be judged on the state level.

 “Our American Heritage and Our Responsibility for Preserving It: How Does One’s Personal Heritage Affect One’s Duties to Our Nation?”

 In her famed short story “Eleven,” author Sandra Cisneros recalls realizing on her birthday that she was not just eleven, but also “ten and nine and eight and seven and six and five and four and three and two and one.”
 Like Cisneros, Americans are not just American, but also French and African and Japanese and Mongolian and Brazilian and English.
 We are colonists and dignitaries and slaves and tribal chiefs and Manifest Destiny seekers and so much more.
 Each American has a unique heritage, a personal and familial history that affects the way that they view themselves and the world around them, and as a result of that heritage, each also has a unique opportunity to contribute to the quality of the nation that he or she now calls home.